-In the latest build we changed the printing procedure, doing some behind-the-scene magic to overcome the differences between the existing web browsers and cut down on steps as much as we could.
+In the latest build, we changed the printing procedure, doing some behind-the-scenes magic to overcome the differences between the existing web browsers and cut down on steps as much as we could.
 Also, as a big bonus, we added support for Google Cloud Print.

 The first time you perform this step, you will see on the web browser an optional print-preview screen, showing the document in PDF format and with two options: